Why Is Smoke-free Housing a Big Deal?

 Smoke-free housing has been a "hot topic" in recent news.
 Below, you will find information from various media sources about this issue, particularly with regard to AAP Julius B. Richmond Center of Excellence activities.

-- New Resource: U.S. Department of Housing and Urban Development Smoke-free Housing Toolkit for Owners and Residents
+- U.S. Department of Housing and Urban Development Smoke-free Housing Toolkit for Owners and Residents

 The AAP, the Department of Housing and Urban Development, and other organizations collaborated to create these resources that provide residents and owners of federally assisted public and multifamily housing units with educational materials, organizing tools, public health notices and resources on how to create healthier housing by reducing secondhand smoke exposure.